11ty/11ty-website/src/docs/copy.md

 ## Advanced Options {% addedin "2.0.0-canary.12" %}

-New in `{{ "2.0.0-canary.12" | coerceVersion }}`, you can pass additional configuration options to the `recursive-copy` package.
+Additionally, you can pass additional configuration options to the `recursive-copy` package.
 This unlocks the use passthrough file copy with symlinks, transforming or renaming copied files.
 Here are just a few examples:

 {% codetitle ".eleventy.js" %}